 - Calves are kept away from adult cow manure from birth to hutch or pen. - Adequate amounts of good quality clean colostrum are fed as soon as possible after birth. - Adequacy of your colostrum management is checked periodically.
 Having your vet obtain blood samples from about 12 calves can do this.
-Blood from calves from 2 to 7 days of age may be used. - If more than half of these samples give refractometer readings of blood serum total protein (BSTP) below 5.5, then it is my opinion that your colostrum program needs attention before starting an intensive feeding program.
+Blood from calves from 2 to 7 days of age may be used. - If more than half of these samples give refractometer readings of BSTP below 5.5, then it is my opinion that your colostrum program needs attention before starting an intensive feeding program.